Thrombogenicity: Mechanisms

 When blood first touches an artificial surface, plasma proteins quickly cover it, forming a protein coating within seconds.
 The shape these proteins take on the surface is more important than the amount: unfolding of fibrinogen—and even albumin, usually thought of as inert—exposes normally hidden binding sites that let platelets attach.
 Such shear- or adsorption-induced shape changes set the stage for clot formation.

-Protein adsorption can also acticate the body's clotting (coagulation) and immune defence systems (complement cascades).
+Protein adsorption can also activate the body's clotting (coagulation) and immune defence systems (complement cascades).
 Negatively charged, easily wetted by blood, or highly hydrophobic materials trigger contact activation (a clotting process triggered by foreign surfaces): factor XII attaches to the surface, changes shape, and becomes active as the enzyme α-FXIIa, which then drives a chain of reactions that converges on thrombin generation and fibrin deposition.
 Side-by-side, the alternative complement pathway is often engaged, especially on hydrophobic or amine-rich polymers, when complement component C3 becomes permanently attached and turns into the reactive fragment C3b.
 The simultaneous release of bradykinin, clotting factors, and chemotactic peptides links blood clotting with inflammatory responses.

 Platelets recognise the newly exposed binding sites, adhere, spread pseudopods, and release soluble agonists such as ADP and P-selectin that recruit more platelets; exposed phosphatidylserine on their membranes accelerates thrombin generation, so a stable fibrin-rich thrombus can grow within minutes.
 Activated platelets also present P-selectin that captures white blood cells, whose own granule contents amplify both clotting and inflammatory signals.
 Continued build-up may occlude a medical device or blood vessel, while fragments can break away as emboli (travelling clots) and get stuck in smaller vessels, risking stroke or pulmonary infarction.
 This entire process can happen within minutes of blood contact with an artificial surface.